SECTION II: ROLLS NOT ISSUED BY THE RUDOLPH WURLITZER COMPANY

 Fox Trot

-(Original roll owned by Don Rand; acquired for Lincoln Park August 10, 1955)
+(Original roll formerly in the Rand collection; acquired for Lincoln Park, Los Angeles, August 10, 1955)

 ROLL NUMBER 6710